 My recommendations for keeping hair under control?
 A ball cap with a ponytail looped through the back and bangs pinned back underneath the brim.
 Or a big sun hat with your hair in a braid.

 *ahem* Feminine Needs

 Did you know that stress can cause your “monthly visit” to start unexpectedly?
 Even if you’ve checked the calendar and aren’t expecting to start, you might want to pack feminine hygiene products just in case.
-Disney does sell these items in the bathrooms (about 50 cents each) and you can also purchase them at the Baby Care Centers and in some hotel gift shops.
+Disney does sell these items in the bathrooms (about 50 cents each).
+You can also purchase them at the Baby Care Centers and in some hotel gift shops.

 It’s a good idea to bring in a second pair of socks to change into if you get them wet or they’re just sweaty.
 Or have a pair of waterproof sandals that you can wear on wet rides instead.
-I like to bring in a second t-shirt with me too so that when I’m sweaty or I spill something on it, I have a fresh shirt to change in to.
-Though you could always buy one in the gift shop and call it a souvenir (I’ve done that too!)
+I like to bring in a second t-shirt with me to switch into when I’m sweaty.
+Or if I spill something on it, which is likely!
+Though you could always buy another shirt in the gift shop and call it a souvenir (I’ve done that too!).

 Don’t even think about heading to Disney wearing brand new shoes!
 For the love of all things, break your shoes in before you spend 15 hours wearing them through the parks.
-And I recommend taking in a second pair to switch into when your feet start to ache.
-I’d also say you should give your outfits a “trial run” at home.
-You’d hate to be wearing something that was uncomfortable all day.
+And I recommend packing in a second pair to switch into when your feet start to ache.
+For more ideas on what kind of shoes to choose for your Disney vacation, read my post about the Best Shoes For Disney Parks.

 Keep in Touch